esk2187/STAT3106Project/README.md

    - **readME.md**: a Markdown document with detailed instructions for constructing and running data processing, the active learning     interface, and the ML pipelines in Colab
    - **allsides.csv**: “QBIAS Media Bias in Search Queries” dataset of 21,000+ headlines labeled left/center/right by political ideology.
    - **Various script files**: labelled, and parsed by the Colab notebook below
+   - **!Excluded!**: suggestions.csv (sentimentality training file) excluded from non-compressed version of headling_shift_NEW due to size limits, but exists in the zipped file.
-4. **headline_shift_colab**: Colab script that contains instructions for parsing the headline_shift_new scripts and uploading Kagglehub data for uploading and cleaning--
+4. **headline_shift_colab**: Colab script that contains instructions for parsing the headline_shift_NEW scripts and uploading Kagglehub data for uploading and cleaning--
    - **headlines_clean.csv**: A Kaggle-sourced dataset with 4.5M headlines across the 10 largest U.S. news sites (2007–2022), from which we filter for CNN, Fox News, The Washington Post, and The New York Times in the 2013–2022 window.